ampproject/amppackager/README.md

 `AMP-Cache-Transform: any` request header.
 Otherwise, follow the above "Demonstrate privacy-preserving prefetch" instructions.

+#### Testing productionization without a valid certificate

+It is possible to test an otherwise fully production configuration without obtaining a certificate with the `CanSignHttpExchanges` extension. `amppkg` still needs to perform OCSP verification, so the Root CA must be valid (i.e. no self-signed certificates). e.g. You can use a certificate from [Let's Encrypt](https://letsencrypt.org/).

+Running `amppkg` with the `-invalidcert` flag will skip the check for `CanSignHttpExchanges`.
+This flag is not necessary when using the `-development` flag.

+Chrome can be configured to allow these invalid certificates with the *Allow Signed HTTP Exchange certificates without extension* experiment: chrome://flags/#allow-sxg-certs-without-extension

 #### Redundancy

 If you need to load balance across multiple instances of `amppkg`, you'll want